-No contingent or other liability has become enforceable or is likely to become enforceable within a period of twelve months after the end of the financial year which, in the opinion of the Directors, will or may affect the ability of the Group to meet its obligations when they fall due.
+No contingent or other liability has become enforceable or is likely to become enforceable within a period of twelve months after the date of this report which, in the opinion of the directors, will or may affect the ability of the company to meet its obligations as and when they fall due.
+No charge on the assets of the Company has arisen since the end of the financial year to the date of this report to secure the liabilities of any other person.

-31 REGISTERED OFFICE AND SHARE REGISTER
+29 REGISTERED OFFICE AND SHARE REGISTER

-Registered Office Share Register 2 Leonidas Street Central Share Registry Pte Limited Walu Bay Suva Republic of Fiji South Pacific Stock Exchange Shop 1 and 11 Sabrina Building Victoria Parade, Suva.
+Registered Office Share Register

+2 Leonidas Street Central Share Registry Pte Limited

+Walu Bay South Pacific Stock Exchange

+Suva Shop 1 and 11 Sabrina Building

+Republic of Fiji Victoria Parade, Suva.

 Republic of Fiji

-32 SEGMENT INFORMATION
+30 SEGMENT INFORMATION